Gdog192/browser-portal/README.md

 npm start
 ```

-The server will start on port 3000 by default (or the port specified in `config.json`).
+The server will start on the port specified by the PORT environment variable or default to 3000.

 ## Deployment Setup